kiwijuice56/hourglass-desert/README.md

 ## Known Bugs
 - The player can overlap with an NPC if both move into the same empty tile at roughly the same time
 - NPCs moving across a mirror border will sometimes flicker
-- CanvasMirror flickers at lower FPS
+- CanvasMirror flickers at lower FPS, or in some situations :(